New Zealand Culture

 Maori Culture - Then and Now

 The first settlers of New Zealand were the ancestors of the Maori - Polynesians - who also settled most of the islands and island groups in the central and eastern Pacific.
-Archaeological evidence indicates that they discovered New Zealand some time between 800-1000 AD during one of the last in a long series of deliberate voyages of colonization across the Pacific, originating from S.E.
-Asia some 5-7000 years ago.
+Archaeological evidence indicates that they discovered New Zealand between 800-1000 AD during one of the last in a long series of deliberate voyages of colonization across the Pacific, originating from Southeast Asia some 5-7000 years ago.

-Over the last two decades there has been an increasing movement to retain and re-establish a Maori identity, expressed as Maoritanga.
+Over the last two decades, there has been an increasing movement to retain and re-establish a Maori identity, expressed as Maoritanga.
 Two key concepts are fundamental to this movement - that Maori identity is important to the Maori people in terms of self-esteem; and that New Zealand is a multi-cultural society in which it is possible for each culture, Maori, European, Pacific Islander and others to live side by side in harmony.
-Although New Zealand has in the past been proud of its overall race relations record, many problems did and still do exist and require attention.
+Although New Zealand has in the past been proud of its overall race relations record, many problems did and still do require attention.

 Some problems are associated with rapid urbanization.
 Solutions are long-term, but efforts are being made in many areas, including educational aid, legal assistance, trade training programmes and the provision of welfare services by governmental agencies, local jurisdictions and volunteer organizations.

 At the personal level, cultural pride embraces the preservation of ancestral land and traditional arts, including wood-carving and oratory.
 Songs, dances, and oratory are widely practised in schools and clubs.